 Default detection tuning profiles, customized by customer type, enable effective operation minutes after system startup and provide a head start in system tuning

-Detection tuning is tied to a threat knowledge base in NCS, giving operators plain-language descriptions of attack types and detection methods as well as tuning guidance, thus making tuning easier even for novice security operators
+Detection tuning is tied to a threat knowledge base in Cisco Prime Infrastructure, giving operators plain-language descriptions of attack types and detection methods as well as tuning guidance, thus making tuning easier even for novice security operators

 Security Vulnerability Monitoring

-Cisco Adaptive wIPS features security vulnerability monitoring as shown in Table 3.
+Cisco wIPS features security vulnerability monitoring as shown in Table 3.
 Understanding the security posture of the wireless network in real time is the most important aspect of attack prevention.
-The Cisco NCS management system automatically performs automated 24/7 wireless vulnerability monitoring and assessment by proactively and persistently scanning the wireless network for weak security or out-of-policy configurations.
+The Cisco Prime Infrastructure management system automatically performs automated, around-the-clock wireless vulnerability monitoring and assessment by proactively and persistently scanning the wireless network for weak security or out-of-policy configurations.

 Table 3.
 Features and Benefits: Security Vulnerability Monitoring

-Analyzes all wireless controller, access point, and management interface security configurations; by analyzing actual configurations rather than relying solely on over-the-air vulnerability sniffing, the NCS delivers greater accuracy and depth of vulnerability analysis, such as analysis of management protocol security and analysis of security services operating on the network
+Analyzes all wireless controller, access point, and management interface security configurations; by analyzing actual configurations rather than relying solely on over-the-air vulnerability sniffing, Cisco Prime Infrastructure delivers greater accuracy and depth of vulnerability analysis, such as analysis of management protocol security and analysis of security services operating on the network

-NCS is pre-populated with industry best practices for wireless security vulnerability assessment; using NCS Config Audit, customers can also analyze configurations against their own specific security policies; this dual approach enables the greatest flexibility and breadth of vulnerability analysis
+Cisco Prime Infrastructure is prepopulated with industry best practices for wireless security vulnerability assessment; Config Audit enables analysis of configurations against the organization's specific security policies.
+This dual approach enables the greatest flexibility and breadth of vulnerability analysis

 Identifies vulnerabilities that can result in unauthorized management and network access, data theft, man-in-the-middle attacks, DoS attacks, and protocol attacks, and advises on security services to run on the wireless network

-Cisco Adaptive wIPS features performance monitoring as shown in Table 4.
-A poorly performing network affects network and application availability and can be a result of malicious or accidental means.
-Utilizing radio resource management (RRM), the system provides unmatched performance and network self-healing.
-Information about noise and interference, as well as client signal strength and other data, is used to dynamically assign channels and adjust access point transmit power in real time to avoid co-channel interference, to route around failed devices, and to minimize coverage holes.
+Cisco wIPS features performance monitoring, as shown in Table 4.
+A poorly performing network affects network and application availability and can be a result of malicious or accidental actions.
+Using radio resource management (RRM), the system provides unmatched performance and network self-healing.
+Information about noise and interference, as well as client signal strength and other data, is used to dynamically assign channels and adjust access point transmit power in real time to avoid co-channel interference, route around failed devices, and minimize coverage holes.

 Table 4.
 Features and Benefits: Performance Monitoring and Auto-Optimization